Moment sequences and difference equations: Remarks and examples

-This example suggest that this sensitivity either for the initial conditions or for the fact if $\frac{1}{P(x)}dA(x)$ is a positive measure can be used in numerical calculation to test if, for example, roots of $P(x)$ lie inside the support of $dA$ or finding the first values of the integral (\ref{init}).
+\begin{remark} This example suggests that this sensitivity either for the initial conditions or for the fact if $\frac{1}{Q(x)}dA(x)$ is a positive measure can be used in the numerical calculation to test if, for example, the roots of the odd multiplicity of the polynomial $Q(x)$ lie in the support of $dA$ or finding the first values of the integral (\ref{init}). \end{remark}

-Let us return now to the question if a convolution of two pm sequences is a pm sequence?
+Let us return now to the question if a convolution of two pm sequences is a pm sequence.
 From the formula (\ref{av_con}) it follows that the sequence of arithmetic averages of a convolution of two pm sequences is a pm sequence.
-However, if we consider the simple case of one sequence, say, $\left\{ a_{n}\right\} _{n\geq 0}$ is a moments sequence of the distribution $dA$ and the sequence say $\left\{ b^{n}\right\} _{n\geq 0}$ then the solution of the difference equation
+However, if we consider the simple case of one sequence, say, $\left\{ a_{n}\right\} _{n\geq0}$ is a moments sequence of the distribution $dA$ and the sequence say $\left\{ b^{n}\right\} _{n\geq0}$ then the solution of the difference equation

-with $r_{0}\allowbreak =\allowbreak r0$ is given by the formula
+with $r_{0}\allowbreak=\allowbreak r0$ is given by the formula